a story of representation

 Which is the image that tells the story of the French Revolution?
 Evidently, it is the famous popular painting with the bare breasted woman leading the people on to rebellion.
 A painting expressing the haste and verve of the period.
 Presumably also possible as a pin up poster.

 A painting created almost forty years after the outbreak of the revolution, and not by someone who took part in the events.
 So, is there an image painted by a person who did take part?
 But ought not such a work have been discovered and disseminated by critically-minded historians and writers?
 I search in literature and on the internet, doubtful to call into question something so acknowledged, established, and acclaimed as the image of the French Revolution.

 Contrary to expectation, under the word liberté, a picture pops up that meets my requirements; La Liberté, Freedom.
 The artist is Jeanne-Louise “Nanine” Vallain (1767-1815), pupil of one of the period’s most celebrated painters, the neo-classicist Jacques-Louis David.
 Has the painting survived – does it exist in reality?
 Yes, says the copyright bureau, the work is exhibited at the Musée de la Révolution française in the town of Vizille in the south east of France.

 Wonderful!
 Except for the fact that I have neither the time nor the finances to visit there.
 In any case, not presently.
 So, I print out the two images in colour and put them beside each other; the popular speedy victorious painting by Eugène Delacroix from 1830 and the onerously beautiful painting by Nanine Vallain from 1793.
-Why are they so different to each other even though they bear the same title, are considered to comment on the same time period, and picture the same allegory?
+Why are they so different to each other even though they bear the same title, are considered to be commenting the same time period, and picture the same allegory?
 Why is Nanine’s work residing in the shadow in literature and media?
 How can it be that a painting by a woman, created at the time of the perhaps most renowned historical event, is still largely unknown?